yashtazor/Google-Code-Jam-Problems/README.md

 # Google Code Jam Problems

-My solutions to all Google Code Jam Qualification Round problems over the years.
-I'll be doing and adding them as and when I get time.
+My solutions to some of the Google Code Jam Qualification Round problems over the years.
+I'll be doing more and keep adding them as and when I get time.